 How did we order the units?

 In Unit 4, Area, students define area to be the number of square units needed to cover a two-dimensional space.
 They initially find the area of rectangles by counting unit squares or skip-counting by rows and columns.
-Then, seeing the connection between skip-counting and multiplication that was built in the prior two units, students apply their recently acquired fluency with multiplication to calculate the area of a rectangle, and they use their fluency with addition to find the area of composite two-dimensional shapes.
-As a step toward mastery of all word problem types expected of Grade 3 students, they are introduced to one-step word problems involving area in this unit, as well.
+Then, seeing the connection between skip-counting and multiplication that was built in the prior two units, students apply their recently acquired fluency with multiplication to calculate the area of a rectangle, and use their fluency with addition to find the area of composite two-dimensional shapes.
+As a step towards mastery of all word problem types expected of Grade 3 students, they are introduced to one-step word problems involving area in this unit, as well.

-In Unit 6, Measurement, students study time as well as liquid volumes and masses.
+In Unit 7, Measurement, students study time as well as liquid volumes and masses.
 Students learn to read time to the nearest minute and use their work with number lines in Unit 1 (with rounding) and Unit 5 (with fractions) to solve problems involving elapsed time.
-They also rely on their work with number lines to read measurement scales, and they use those measurements to solve one-step word problems in all four operations with liquid volumes and masses.
+They also rely on their work with number lines to read measurement scales, and use those measurements to solve one-step word problems in all four operations with liquid volumes and masses.